-The Fund had a payable to The Winnipeg School Division Pension Fund for Employees Other Than Teachers of nil at December 31, 2020 (2019 - \$3,867).
+The Fund has a payable due to The Winnipeg School Division in the amount of \$14,867 at December 31, 2021 (2020 - nil).

 3. Financial instruments:

 Despite the uncertainty as to the outcome and ultimate effects of the pandemic, the Fund has fully maintained its valuation governance processes relying on its investment manager, Leith Wheeler, in providing their best estimate of the impact that the COVID-19 pandemic has had on the valuations of its investments as of the date of these financial statements.
 The Fund is monitoring developments relating to COVID-19 and continuing to assess through the performance reporting by the Fund's investment manager the ongoing impact on the Fund's investments.